About the Book

 Arnold Krupat is a professor emeritus of global studies and literature at Sarah Lawrence College.
 He is the author of numerous books, including All That Remains: Varieties of Indigenous Expression (Nebraska, 2009) and “That the People Might Live”: Loss and Renewal in Native American Elegy.
 He is the editor of Companion to James Welch’s “The Heartsong of Charging Elk” (Nebraska, 2015).

 “Recovering the Native American voices in this book is an important undertaking to understanding Native American intellectualism and activism in the long history between the nineteenth century and today. . . .
-Boarding School Voices is written in such a readable way that any reader simply curious of Native American history and literary production may be interested in reading.”—Lionel Larré, editor of Tales of the Old Indian Territory and Essays on the Indian Condition
+Boarding School Voices is written in such a readable way that any [person] simply curious about Native American history and literary production may be interested in reading it.”—Lionel Larré, editor of Tales of the Old Indian Territory and Essays on the Indian Condition

 “The letters and other student-authored texts this book makes accessible are an untapped resource for scholars and students working to challenge the restrictive assimilationist-resistance binary that has dominated narratives of the boarding school experience.”—Jacqueline Emery, editor of Recovering Native American Writings in the Boarding School Press